AiCorsair/Python-Case-Study-365-Data-Science-Customer-Segmentation-in-Marketing/README.md

 ### 2. YouTube Influencers Strategy

-To leverage 365 Data Science's popularity on YouTube, we recommend collaborating with influencers (experts in AI and data science) to create high-quality, in-demand video content, particularly targeting audiences from English-speaking countries or Western Europe.
+To leverage 365 Data Science's popularity on YouTube, we recommend collaborating with influencers (experts in AI and data science) to create high-quality, in-demand video content, particularly targeting audiences from English-speaking countries and Western Europe.
 These influencers can also promote courses they create for 365 Data Science to attract new customers and boost spending.

 ### 3. Google Campaigns & SEO